-4000 Styles for Photoshop CC & CS 6 5 4 3 2 1 Elements 2014 includes glow effects, inner bevel presets, stroke presets, glass effect, effects, gel effects, text effects, blends, shadows, frame effects, ring presets, color effects, gradient designs, text effects and more.
+4000 Styles for Photoshop CC & CS 6 5 4 3 2 1 Elements 2014 includes glow effects, inner bevel presets, stroke presets, glass effect, effects, gel effects, text effects, blends, shadows, frame effects, ring presets, color effects, gradients, text effects and more.
 Load the presets into PS and PS Elements via the open command as well as via the palette load / replace or double click the ASL file set.
 Amazing effects for all your projects to apply to layers as well as text, strokes and other elements of the application.
 PC & MAC.

 On purchase, receive ASL files + notes + gallery + serial

 Commercial use, royalty free

 3000 Styles including bevels, glow, metallic presets, gradient presets, bevelled effects, ribbed, extreme, color effects, weird and wonderful presets, smooth color effects, outlines, glowing effects, multiple bevel effects and more.
 Commercial (CU4CU) use (license), no time limits, world-wide use.
 All are by Andrew Buckle / graphicxtras.com.
 Pertfect for PS CC CS6 - 1 & Elements 2014.
-Use the colorful presets to create ceramics, book covers and interiors, packaging, video designs, wrapping, cards, leaflets, packaging, logos and much more - a stunning toolkit of designs.
+Use the colorful presets to create ceramics, book covers and interiors, packaging, videos, wrapping, cards, leaflets, packaging, logos and much more - a stunning toolkit of designs.
 Load the ASL files via the open or the palette in PS and PSE.
 Apply the wonderful effects to text and layers.
 For PC and MAC OS X. Easy to apply layer effects.
 You can combine with shape layers (there are over 20,000 or so vector artwork available on graphicxtras.com - they all work amazingly well with these layer effects).
 You can modify the layer effects in many different ways via the layer style dialog.
 You can use the presets to add amazing flourishes to brushes and patterns as well as export the results to other applications such as Illustrator.

 Installation and basic use

 Load the PS Styles via file menu and open command or via the palette load and replace commands.
 Access the layer effects via the style palette.
 Modify effects via layer dialog or scaling.
 Apply to text as well as images and layers.

 CS6 / CC - Install folder for the presets